GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 * The range of the light amplification is increased by 1.
 * The range of the light amplification is reduced by 1.5 yards.

 **Critical Failure**: You wrap yourself in blinding light.
 As long as you have spell sickness, you are blind.
-Additionally, you put out bright light for 1 yard, fair light 1 yard betond that, and dim light for a number of yards beyond that equal to the spell's tier.
+Additionally, you put out bright light for 1 yard, fair light 1 yard beyond that, and dim light for a number of yards beyond that equal to the spell's tier.
 This lasts for a number of minutes equal to the spell's tier.

 #### Cloaking Aura